vinzenz-muser/brControl/README.md

 ## Installation
 ### Dashboard
-To start a local version of brDashboard, you have to build the dashboard first, which is based on https://www.creative-tim.com/product/vue-black-dashboard-pro.
+To start a local version of brControl, you have to build the dashboard first, which is based on https://www.creative-tim.com/product/vue-black-dashboard-pro.
+The dashboard will show all real-live data of the sensors and will also allow you to set target values.
 To build the dashboard, run `npm run build` in the `dashboard` folder.
 This creates the frontend-app in the folder `dashboard/dist`.
 Notice that you can also run `npm run dev` if you want to further work on the dashboard-frontend.

 **Note**